xuanyuan14/Reformulation-Aware-Metrics/README.md

 ## Citation
-If you find the resources in this repo useful, please cite our work:
+If you find the resources in this repo useful, please do not save your star and cite our work:
 ```
 @inproceedings{chen2021incorporating,
   title={Incorporating Query Reformulating Behavior into Web Search Evaluation},